 Planting asparagus is like preparing for a trip.
 Careful preparation makes the journey easier.
 It is the same with asparagus.
 Before you buy the plants, you need a prepared bed.
 Hopefully this is the only time you’ll plant asparagus.
 How well you prepare the bed determines the vigor of your asparagus patch for years to come.

-Space rows 4 to 5 feet apart.
+Space plants 12 to 18 inches apart.
 If there are tenacious weeds or grass, treat with an herbicide for use with food crops, or cover the area with black plastic during the summer before planting to eliminate problems in the future.

-In autumn, prepare the soil by placing at least 3 inches of organic matter on a row 12 to 18 inches wide.
-Use organic matter such as composted manures, leaf mold, anything you can use to create a rich bed.
-Till it in.
+In autumn, prepare the soil by mixing in several inches of organic matter (think compost or aged leaves) or Miracle-Gro® Garden Soil for Vegetables & Herbs with the native soil in each row.
 Have your soil tested and amend it with lime if the pH is below 6.0 to 6.5.
 Add any other nutrients as recommended on test results.
 Mulch for the winter, or grow a cool season cover crop that can be turned under before planting in spring.

 As plants grow taller, rake a little of the soil on the edge of the row into the depression where plants are growing.
 Soon the bed will be level.
 Mulch to prevent weeds.